mlflow/mlflow/docs/source/tracking/tutorials/local-database.rst

         %env MLFLOW_TRACKING_URI=sqlite:///mlruns.db

 .. note::
-  For SQLite database, MLflow automatically creates a new database if it does not exist.
-If you want to use other database, you need to create the database first.
+  For using a SQLite database, MLflow automatically creates a new database if it does not exist.
+If you want to use a different database, you need to create the database first.

 Step 3: Start logging
 ---------------------

 Now you are ready to start logging your experiment runs.
-For example, the following code runs training for an scikit-learn RandomForest model on diabetes dataset:
+For example, the following code runs training for an scikit-learn RandomForest model on the diabetes dataset:

 .. code-section::